 - 1 ½ inch ginger root cut into small pieces

-- 3-4 slices of lemon more for serving
+- 3-4 slices of lemon plus more for serving

 - 4 cups of filtered water

-- Place turmeric, ginger, and lemon slices in a small saucepan.
+- Place turmeric, ginger, lemon slices, black pepper, honey, and coconut oil in a small saucepan.
 Pour in the water.
-Add in the black pepper.

 - Bring it to a boil.
 Strain.
 Serve immediately with a lemon slice and honey, if desired.